sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

 * You might not have any clue what this code does
     * This is the TLDR; section so not covered here
         * read the boring details further down in this tutorial
-    * some people don't care how it works as long as it does
-        * trying to be considerate of them
     * ask questions later
         * just focus on getting it working for now
         * I'll hopefully answer at least some of them down lower on the page